Douglas0n/amplify-build/README.md

-# Amplify-build
+# amplify-build

-Imagem do Docker para ser utilizada no processo de *build* da plataforma [AWS Amplify](https://aws.amazon.com/pt/amplify/).
-Utilize essa imagem como base quando quiser provisionar um ambiente customizado.
+Docker image to be used in the *build* process of the platform [AWS Amplify](https://aws.amazon.com/en/amplify/).
+Use this image as a base when you want to provision a custom environment.

-### Requisitos
+### Requirements
 * Docker v20.10.2+

-### Como configurar:
+### How to configure:

-   - Esta imagem está disponível no Docker Hub em: *douglas0n/custom-build*
+    - This image is available on Docker Hub at: *douglas0n/custom-build*
-   - Siga as instruções em: https://docs.aws.amazon.com/amplify/latest/userguide/custom-build-image.html
+    - Follow the instructions at: https://docs.aws.amazon.com/amplify/latest/userguide/custom-build-image.html
-  - Modifique as configurações de build do seu aplicativo para usar a imagem do Docker Hub
+   - Modify your app's build settings to use the Docker Hub image